paradise-fi/divine/doc/website/download.md

 Download
 ========

+The latest release of DIVINE is **4.0 beta 1**, available as a source tarball:
-For the time being, you can fetch a development snapshot of the upcoming DIVINE 4 from our version control repository (you may need to install [darcs] [3]):
+[divine-3.90.1.tar.gz](download/divine-3.90.1.tar.gz).
+You can also download [nightly snapshots] [6] or fetch the source code from our version control repository (you may need to install [darcs] [3]):

     $ darcs get http://divine.fi.muni.cz/current divine

-Source code tarballs will be made available at a later time.
 To build the sources, you only need to run `make`.
 For a summary of changes between releases, please consult our [release notes] [1] and for help with installation, [detailed installation instructions] [4] are available in our [manual] [5].

 Alternatively, you can also download [older versions] [2].
-Please note, however, that DiVinE Cluster, DiVinE Multi-Core and ProbDiVinE have been discontinued and the 3.x branch of DIVINE is no longer actively maintained.
+Please note, however, that DiVinE Cluster, DiVinE Multi-Core and ProbDiVinE have been discontinued and the 3.x branch of DIVINE is no longer actively maintained either.

 Virtual Machine Images
 ----------------------